 I am grateful for David’s compassion and generosity that are helping the SAFE Center make a difference in the lives of human trafficking survivors in our Maryland communities.

 June and David Trone’s game-changing assistance makes it possible for us to enhance our response to the surge in opioid addiction and expand access to mental health services, an aspect of addiction treatment that has been sorely underfunded.

-David has also served on the boards of numerous non-profit organizations, including Furman University, the Wharton School, American University, Bullis School, the Baltimore Symphony Orchestra, and the Montgomery County Chamber of Commerce.
+David has also sponsored environmental education trips for Maryland K-12 students through the Buddy Bison Schools Program.
+And he serves on the boards of numerous non-profit organizations, including Furman University, the Wharton School, American University, Bullis School, the Baltimore Symphony Orchestra, and the Montgomery County Chamber of Commerce.

 David knows that his path to success was possible not just because of hard work but also because of opportunities that he has had.
 He is a proud Democrat and has been deeply involved in politics at the local and national level, both personally and in his business.
 Operating in the most regulated retail industry in America, David has worked closely with elected leaders from city council members to mayors to governors and state legislators to give consumers a break.

 David and June have hosted events at their home to benefit the political activities of President Obama, President and Secretary Clinton, and Vice-Presidential nominee Tim Kaine, among others.